Chicago to file federal lawsuit over sanctuary cities threat

 Share via Email

-CHICAGO — Mayor Rahm Emanuel says Chicago will keep fighting President Donald Trump's immigration policies with a federal lawsuit alleging it's illegal for the federal government to withhold public safety grants from so-called sanctuary cities.
+CHICAGO — Mayor Rahm Emanuel says Chicago will continuing fighting President Donald Trump's immigration policies with a lawsuit alleging it's illegal for the government to withhold public safety grants from so-called sanctuary cities.

-Emanuel said Sunday that Chicago won't "be blackmailed" into changing its values as a welcoming city.
-The lawsuit will be filed Monday.
+The federal lawsuit is expected to be filed Monday.
+A day earlier Emanuel said Chicago won't "be blackmailed" into changing its values as a welcoming city.

-Chicago officials say there are new qualifications for a public safety grant requiring cities to share information with federal immigration authorities.
-City officials allege they're unconstitutional.
+Chicago officials say there are new qualifications for a grant requiring cities to share information with federal immigration authorities, which they allege are unconstitutional.

-Chicago received about $2.3 million in such grants last year, which have been used for buying police vehicles.
+Chicago received over $2 million in such grants last year, which have been used for buying police vehicles.

-Chicago is being helped by two outside law firms on a pro bono basis.
+Two law firms are helping Chicago with the case on a pro bono basis.

-Federal officials have threatened to withhold federal funding for sanctuary cities, saying they don't comply with federal laws.
+Federal officials threatened to withhold funding for sanctuary cities, saying they don't comply with federal laws.